Homemade Peanut Butter Cups – Easy, Healthy & Better Than Reese’s!

 Adding chopped nuts or sprinkles can make your treats look and feel special.

-- Chopped nuts like peanuts, almonds, or hazelnuts can be sprinkled on top of the chocolate or mixed into the peanut butter filling.
+- Chopped nuts, such as peanuts, almonds, or hazelnuts, can be sprinkled on the chocolate or mixed into the peanut butter filling.

-- For a festive touch, consider adding sprinkles like nonpareils or edible gold dust.
+- Consider adding sprinkles like nonpareils or edible gold dust for a festive touch.

 - For vegan peanut butter cups, use dairy-free chocolate and vegan-friendly peanut butter.